'Ad Astra' Soars

 Although Tyler is barely in the movie, the rest of the supporting cast delivers the requisite gravitas: Along with elder spacemen Jones and Donald Sutherland, there are brief but memorable appearances from Ruth Negga as the administrator of the American outpost on Mars and Loren Dean as a clay-footed rocket crewman.

-Ad Astra borrows some below-the-line talent from other sterling genre specimens of recent vintage: Cinematographer Hoyte Van Hoytema shot Interstellar five years ago, while composer Max Richter (who shared scoring duties with Lorne Balfe) did the music for Arrival.
+Ad Astra borrows some below-the-line talent from other sterling genre specimens of recent vintage: Cinematographer Hoyte Van Hoytema shot Interstellar five years ago, while composer Max Richter (who shared scoring duties with Lorne Balfe) contributed a song to Arrival.
 This film has big philosophical differences with those two, but it makes its observations about our place in the cosmos with equal grace, even majesty.
 If the arc of the moral universe bends toward justice, the arc of the physical universe might bend towards just us.
 That doesn't mean we stop seeking.